annebrown/content-data/content/devy/web-dev/comparisons/index.md

 title: 'Comparisons'
 description: 'Comparing Web Dev Frameworks'
 navigation: 'false'
-lastModified: '2025-01-07'
+lastModified: '2025-01-08'
 ---

 ## Purpose

 To research, analyze (dev experience, libs, etc.) and benchmark comparable, real-world web dev frameworks.

 ## Approach

-For each Framework being analyzed, create a publicly avail (no auth, no ip-whitelist) web app, with the same data, design, components, structure, and configs, and with comparable tools (parsers, compilers, builder, bundler, etc.) and API calls.
-This will focus benchmarking on core framework performance.
+For each Framework being analyzed, create a publicly avail (no auth, no ip-whitelist) web app, with the same data, design, components, structure, styling, and configs, and with comparable tools (parsers, compilers, builder, bundler, etc.) and API calls.
+This focuses benchmarking on core framework performance.

 ## Project Structure